Augusta, Waterville area bridge, cribbage results - CentralMaine.com

 Waterville Bridge Club

-WATERVILLE — The Waterville duplicate bridge club winners on Thursday were Francis Roy and Wilma Pouliot, who placed first; Betty Perry and Barbara Haynes, second; Dennis Perkins and Pat Nutt, third; Gabrielle Rice and Gerald Michaud, fourth; and Anita Mathieu and Peggy Thompson, fifth.
+WATERVILLE — The Waterville duplicate bridge club winners on Thursday were: Betty Perry and Barbara Haynes placed first, Francis Roy and Lee Lenfest placed second, Dennis Perkins and Pat Nutt placed third, Flo Fortin and Violet Chichetta tied with Wilma Pouliot and Carmen Landry for fourth, and Gabrielle Rice and Gerald Michaud placed fifth.

 The club meets at 11 a.m.
 Thursdays at Spectrum Generations Muskie Community Center, Gold Street.
 Bring a partner; 872-5932.